Eveldee/NobetaTrainer/README.md

 It is also possible **to export and import save state groups** to share them with other people.

+> A Nobeta Save States _(nss)_ archive is available for each NMG Advanced speedrun split, it can be [downloaded here](SampleConfigs/NMG%20%5BA%5D.nss.json) _(Use the purple 'Import' button to import them)_.
+> If you want to share your own save states don't hesitate to message me on discord or open a pull request/issue

 ### Timers

 ![](Screenshots/PreviewTimers.png)